-Craft therapy has been a lifesaver for me as I shelter in place this Spring.
+Craft therapy has been a lifesaver for me as I sheltered in place Spring 2020.
 I wanted to share an ultra-simple project on a Zoom call that used materials anyone can get their hands on.

 Here's what I used: